WHAT’S THE DEAL WITH DRINKING WATER IN CROATIA?

 Yes, you can drink tap water in Zadar.

 The Croatian Institute of Public Health has established water standards that must be followed by all municipalities.
-Zadar is no exception – it must follow these standards as well.
+Zadar is no exception – it must follow these standards as well, as well as the water you will find in the fountains around the beaches in Zadar.

 The good news is that the tap water in Zadar meets these standards and is considered safe to drink.